asad8389/qsort/README.md

-qsort is function to sort arrays and structures
+qsort is a function to sort arrays and structures

-here you can find the brief explanation of this function. this might help you
+here you can find the brief explanation of this function.